The ISO 27001 Planning Phase Key Steps

 Information Security Objectives and Planning to Achieve Them (6.2)

-Objective Setting: We establish information security objectives at relevant functions and levels, ensuring they are consistent with the information security policy, measurable, and take into account applicable requirements and risk assessment results.
+- Objective Setting: We establish information security objectives at relevant functions and levels, ensuring they are consistent with the information security policy, measurable, and take into account applicable requirements and the results of risk assessments.

-Monitoring and Communication: We ensure that these objectives are monitored, communicated, and updated appropriately, maintaining documented information.
+- Monitoring and Communication: We ensure that these objectives are monitored, communicated, and updated regularly, maintaining accurate and documented information.

-Action Planning: We determine what actions will be done, the resources required, responsible persons, completion timelines, and evaluation methods to achieve the information security objectives.
+- Action Planning: We determine what actions will be done, the resources required, the responsible persons, completion timelines, and evaluation methods to achieve the information security objectives.

 Planning of Changes (6.3)